Warren Magnuson: House of Representatives

 In 1936, as incumbent Congressman and Magnuson's friend Marion Zioncheck showed serious mental instability and uncertainty about seeking reelection, Magnuson announced his candidacy.
 Two days after Magnuson entered the race, Zioncheck announced that he would not run again, and within a week Zioncheck committed suicide by jumping from his office window.
 With the endorsement of the influential, left-wing Washington Commonwealth Federation and support from the Seattle business community, Magnuson easily won the Democratic primary and then the general election.

-In 1937, Magnuson and Senators Homer Bone and Matthew Neely introduced the National Cancer Institute Act, signed into law by Franklin Roosevelt on August 5 of that year.
+In 1937, Magnuson and Senators Homer Bone and Matthew M. Neely introduced the National Cancer Institute Act, signed into law by Franklin Roosevelt on August 5 of that year.
 He was reelected in 1938, 1940, and 1942.
-After the Attack on Pearl Harbor, Magnuson staunchly supported the U.S. war effort.
+After the attack on Pearl Harbor, Magnuson staunchly supported the U.S. war effort.

 Magnuson served in the United States Navy during World War II.
-He was aboard the aircraft carrier for several months, seeing heavy combat in the Pacific Theatre until Roosevelt ordered all congressmen on active duty to return home in 1942.
+He was aboard the aircraft carrier for several months, seeing heavy combat in the Pacific Theater until Roosevelt ordered all congressmen on active duty to return home in 1942.

 Senate

+President Harry S. Truman (seated) behind the desk of Washington Governor Monrad Wallgren (left) in Wallgren's office in Olympia, Washington, June 1945.
+Center is Alaska Governor Ernest Gruening and right is Magnuson.

 In 1944, Magnuson was elected to the U.S. Senate.
 On December 14, 1944, Governor Arthur B. Langlie appointed Magnuson to fill the vacancy created by Homer Bone's appointment to the Ninth Circuit Court of Appeals.
 He resigned from the House and started his Senate tenure a month early, gaining an advantage in seniority.